 Students are asked to read excerpts from memoirs, diaries, political manifestos, and selected secondary sources.
-Lecture notes are published in the course OWL Brightspace website, in the weekly assignment sections of the site, and for this reason no textbook is assigned.
+Lecture notes are published in the course OWL Bright space website, in the weekly assignment sections of the site.
+For this reason no textbook is assigned.
 Excerpts from some of the fascinating documentaries about this period are shown and discussed during many of the lecture periods.

-Antirequisite(s): History 1401E
+Antirequisite: History 1401E